aldreth/poesis/src/pages/what-we-are.md

 coverImage: hills
 ---

-# What we are

 <p>
-  Poesis is an intergenerational community space which invites people to gather and explore what is means to be human at this time of profound planetary change.
+  <strong>Poesis</strong> will be an intergenerational community space which invites people to gather
+  and explore what is means to be human at this time of profound planetary change.
 </p>